 Other than my family and friends – no one gives a flying f**k about where I’ve been on my travels; they just want to know how I managed to fund it.

 And I don’t blame them.

-I happily respond to readers who tell me they are hopelessly lost in life, but have found a defiant, romantic sparkle in their eye and that they are willing to do anything to upgrade their life, along with their X Factor-esque audition sob story.
+I happily respond to readers who tell me they are hopelessly lost in life, but have found a defiant, romantic sparkle in their eye and that they are willing to do anything to upgrade their life.

 They’re way too good for all that hard work nonsense.

 Before the person has even started a product – they believe they are entitled to passive income?!
 Are they for real?
 How the hell did we ever get here?
 I personally believe the Life Hacking ideology has gone too far.
 Life hack this, life hack that.
 Wash your cat this way and you’ll never have to wash you cat ever again.

 Save 0.7 seconds by peeling your banana like this!